 A second person – also believed to be a student – has been detained as well, Harris County Sheriff Ed Gonzalez said earlier.

-This is the 22nd US school shooting since the beginning of the year, and the third instance in eight days in which a gunman was on a school campus.
+This is the 22nd US school shooting so far this year, and the third instance in eight days in which a gunman was on a school campus.

 Witnesses described students running from the school as they heard gunshots; they also described hearing an alarm at the school, though the sequence of events wasn’t immediately clear.